Nickolas-Hernandez/vuebalance/README.md

-# VueBalnce
+# VueBalance

-**VueBalnce** is a simple, elegant personal finance tracker built with Vue.js and the Composition API.
+**VueBalance** is a simple, elegant personal finance tracker built with Vue.js and the Composition API.
 Easily track your income, expenses, and spending habits—all in a clean, responsive interface.
 Built to sharpen Vue 3 skills while offering practical, real-world functionality.

 ---